 Once the largest of the Lilac Way parks, Graeser Park is once again taking center stage.
 The community supports effort to save and restore this beloved park.
 The beehive fireplace is one of only two in the U.S., and the only one in its original location.

-NEEDS TO BE RESTORED: Rock Island (AKA Monkey Island) North end of original Lilac Park, St. Louis Park, MN
+NEEDS TO BE PRESERVED: Rock Island (AKA Monkey Island) North end of original Lilac Park, St. Louis Park, MN

 This wonderful rock garden is all that remains of the original Lilac Park on Minnetonka Boulevard.
 Located on the north end of the park, there is a growing movement to preserve it.
 We want this piece of history to be part of our community again.

 LOST: Blazer Park, Golden Valley, MN

 Blazer Park was located on the west side of Highway 100, between Highway 55 and Lilac Drive North.
 A large 3-acre park, it had 300+ lilac bushes and was razed for road construction.

 LOST: Lilac Park (original), South end only, Minnetonka Boulevard, St. Louis Park, MN